thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+The last paragraph is the warranty disclaimer clause, which repudiates all
+warranties not expressly provided.
+The software is provided "as-is" with any
+faults, so that licensors are not liable.

 ### MIT License (X11)